sschuldenzucker/ConstantFunctionMarketMakers.jl/README.md

 - Any kind of support for fees.
 - Maybe support for mutable balances.
 Right now, everything is immutable and to adjust balances or rates, one creates a new trading curve.
 This could be inconvenient for larger iterations. (may not be worth it)

+# License

+MIT

+# Development

+We use the standard julia dependency management.